Agent-Based Digital Identity Architecture

 Problems Plaguing the Web

-Today’s web is a provider-centered patchwork of schemes incapable of ubiquitously distinguishing impersonators from reliable sources.
-Public Key Infrastructure (PKI) has reliably secured Internet services for decades.
-But identity, privacy, and ease-of-use for ordinary users have been neglected.
-Biometric authenticators and second factors have strengthened user-to-provider bindings.
-But reliable methods for users to present their digital identities when needed are not available.
-Financial, government and defense sector organizations have instituted various (non-standard) procedures for identity-proofing users and issuing credentials to authenticate them.
-However, social networks and other providers gather little or no evidence validating user-asserted identifying information.
-Self-asserting identity does not prove who you are.
-Meanwhile, users and providers are frustrated maintaining countless passwords, resetting them, and keeping online profiles current.
-Passwords are often weakly specified and routinely reused across multiple services.
-And users are obliged to cope with much span and potentially harmful scams.
-Unsurprisingly, impersonators, hackers and fraudsters continue to exploit these deficiencies.
+Today’s web is a server-centric patchwork of schemes unable to distinguish impersonators from reliable sources.
+The apparent root cause is that the Internet lacks an identity layer capable of reliably identifying users when required.
+The Public Key Infrastructure (PKI) has reliably secured service providers for decades.
+However, the identity, privacy and security needs of ordinary users have been neglected.
+Biometric authenticators and second factors have strengthened user-to-provider bindings, but reliable methods for users digitally identifying themselves when needed are not available.
+Financial, government and defense sector organizations have instituted various (non-standard) procedures for identity-proofing users and issuing authenticating credentials.
+Meanwhile, social networks and service providers gather little or no evidence validating identifying information asserted by users.
+Self-asserted identity does not prove who you are.
+Users and providers are frustrated maintaining countless passwords, resetting them, and keeping online profiles current.
+Passwords are often weakly specified and routinely reused across providers and users are obliged to cope with harmful scams daily.
+Unsurprisingly, impersonators, hackers and fraudsters continue to exploit these many identity-related deficiencies.

 Analysis